-Marketers should take care to avoid approaches that trivialize gambling and avoid the impression that the decision to gamble should be taken lightly.
+Marketers should take care to avoid approaches that trivialise gambling and avoid the impression that the decision to gamble should be taken lightly.
 For example, they should:

-- not use humour or light-heartedness specifically to play down the risks of gambling; - not encourage repetitive or frequent participation; - not encourage people to gamble more than they otherwise would; - exercise caution when encouraging people to take advantage of - · promotions or opening accounts; - not encourage people to spend more than they can afford; and - avoid unrealistic portrayals of winners (for example, characters winning first time or easily).
+- not encourage repetitive or frequent participation; - not encourage people to gamble more than they otherwise would; - exercise caution when encouraging people to take advantage of promotions or opening accounts; and - not encourage people to spend more than they can afford.